 - a current curriculum vitae for the nominee

-- the nominee-generated documentation used to support the case for re-appointment as an assistant professor.
-This should NOT include the department letter or any other supporting information.
+- the nominee-generated CV following the RPT template.
+This should NOT include the department letter, letters of reference, or any other supporting information.

 No letters other than the nomination letter should be submitted.
 The candidate may be re-nominated once.